 The county of Shropshire has been one of England’s best kept secrets for years.
 It is England’s most rural county with only two large towns –Telford and Shrewsbury, but it is blessed with some of the best hills and ridges outside the national parks.
-Find out why you should discover the Shropshire Way for yourself.
+Find out why you should discover the Shropshire Way below.

 Where is the Shropshire Way?

-Without being facetious the Shropshire Way runs a big loop through Shropshire.
 The original Shropshire Way was conceived by local Ramblers Association groups in 1978 to link Cheshire’s Sandstone Trail with the Offa’s Dyke Path.
 However, since its inception the Way had become a confused jumble of paths and it was not uncommon to arrive at a crossroads and have three or four waymarkers pointing in different directions!

 In 2015 at the Shrewsbury Ramblers AGM proposals were made to identify a single main route and to re-form the Shropshire Way Association.
 After consultation a new 180-mile circular route (200 miles including the Whitchurch leg) based on Shrewsbury was devised using the best of the loops in the north and retaining the Sandstone Trail link to Grindley Brook.
 The southern route used the Clun extension rather than the shorter Long Mynd route.
 A Shrewsbury link was added for those who wanted either a north or a south circular route.